Skip to content

 In fact, Factorial makes it simple to keep in touch with teams and gather feedback.
 Using Factorial’s Survey feature, managers within your organization can easily create and send out surveys when necessary.

-When creating the surveys, choose the frequency, start date and time, end date, participants, whether or not it will be anonymous, and more.
+When creating the surveys, choose the frequency, start date and time, end date, participants, whether or not they will be anonymous, and more.
 Add the types of questions that make the most sense for the survey.

 Whether it’s a text answer, a number, rating, or single choice, the options are there.
 But it doesn’t stop there!
 Managers and admins can assess the survey analytics once it has closed.